 dependent on halophilic plant population (Arthrocnemum fructicosum) [❖][✧].
 More info about localities and biology of this species you cand find in the

 |Body length:||♂♂ 12 - 19 mm / ♀♀ 15-20 mm|

 |Adults in:||July - September|

 |Distribution:||endemic species to Sardinia (Italy)|

-The depicted beetle was collected in Saline di Cagliari environs (Cagliari province, Sardinia, Italy) on June 24, 2015.
+The depicted mounted specimen was collected in Saline di Cagliari environs (Cagliari province, Sardinia, Italy) on June 24, 2015.
+The living beetle

 Fancello L. and Cillo D.:

 Descrizione di una nuova specie di Hesperophanes della Sardegna (Coleoptera, Cerambycidae, Cerambycinae).